News from the Hughes Laboratory

 December 2021

-Delighted to contribute a talk to the NIH Pain
+Delighted to contribute a talk to the NIH

-Seminar Series (on-line).
+Pain Seminar Series (on-line).

 October 2021

-Extremely proud, and very honoured, to give
+Extremely honoured, and very proud, to

-an "in-person" talk to the Instituto Cajal
+give an "in-person" talk to the Instituto Cajal

 in Madrid during the Institute's centenary